Carolina chickadee

-The Carolina chickadee (Poecile carolinensis) is a small passerine bird in the tit family Paridae.
+The Carolina chickadee (Poecile carolinensis) is a small, non-migratory passerine bird in the tit family Paridae.
+It has a black cap and bib, and distinctive white cheeks.
+The bird looks extremely similar to the black-capped chickadee.
+It is largely found in the southeastern and central United States.

 Taxonomy

 The Carolina chickadee was often placed in the genus Parus with most other tits, but mtDNA cytochrome b sequence data and morphology suggest that separating Poecile more adequately expresses these birds' relationships.
 The American Ornithologists' Union has been treating Poecile as distinct genus since 1998.
 Although it and the black-capped chickadee most likely diverged about 2.5 million years ago, the birds still hybridize in the areas where their ranges overlap.
 The offspring of mated pairs of hybrid chickadees suffer from lower hatching success, and a male bias sex ratio, consistent with Haldane's rule.

 Description

-Adults are 11.5–13 cm long with a weight of 9–12 g, and have a black cap and bib with white sides to the face.
+Adults are 10–12 cm long with a weight of 8–12 g and a wingspan of 15-20 cm, and have a black cap and bib with white sides to the face.
 Their underparts are white with rusty brown on the flanks; their back is gray.
 They have a short dark bill, short wings and a moderately long tail.
 Very similar to the black-capped chickadee, the Carolina chickadee is distinguished by the slightly browner wing with the greater coverts brown (not whitish fringed) and the white fringing on the secondary feathers slightly less conspicuous; the tail is also slightly shorter and more square-ended.
 Without calls, visual distinction between the two species is very difficult even with an excellent view.

 Eggs are about 1.5 cm (0.6 in) long and 1.1 cm (0.4 in) wide.
 Eggs are white with areas of reddish-brown ranging from dots to small blotches.